Estimated reading time: 13 minutes

 - Supportive footwear and ergonomic seating help protect joints.

-- Sleep aids such as body pillows or firm mattresses may improve comfort.
+- Sleep positioning aids such as body pillows or firm mattresses may improve comfort.

 Diet and Supplements

-- Anti-inflammatory focus: Prioritize whole foods like leafy greens, antioxidant-rich fruits, and omega-3 sources (salmon, walnuts) to reduce inflammation.
+- Anti-inflammatory foods: Prioritize whole foods such as leafy greens, antioxidant-rich fruits, and omega-3 sources (salmon, walnuts, flaxseed) to reduce systemic inflammation.

-- Nutrient support: Address common deficiencies in vitamin D (bone health), B12 (cognitive function), and iron (fatigue) through fortified foods or supplements under medical guidance.
+- Nutrient support: Address common deficiencies in vitamin D (bone health and immune function), B12 (cognitive function), and iron (fatigue) through diet or supplements under medical guidance.

-- Individualization: Tailor diets to comorbidities (e.g., gluten-free for celiac disease, low-carb for diabetes).
+- Individualization: Tailor diets to comorbidities, for example, gluten-free for confirmed celiac disease or low-FODMAP for IBS symptoms.

 Environment